Git-Darkmoon/kamin-ui-challenge/README.md

 - ✅ **Payment List View** - Display payments with filtering and search
 - ✅ **Create Payment Flow** - Modal-based payment creation with validation
+- ✅ **Pagination** - Displays max 6 payments per page with navigation
+- ✅ **Transaction Creation** - Users can create new payments that appear instantly in the list
 - ✅ **Responsive Design** - Mobile-first approach with horizontal scrolling cards
 - ✅ **Real-time Search** - Debounced search with instant results
 - ✅ **State Management** - Server actions with `useActionState`